jonopens/jonopens.github.io/_posts/2017-10-19-useful-cli-tools.markdown

 ---
 layout: post
+title:  Useful Unix CLI Applications with Examples
-title:  "What Are Some Useful Unix CLI Tools on Mac OS X?"
+h1: What Are Some Useful Unix CLI Tools on Mac OS X?
 description: A summary of common command line tools that can make life easier and accomplish common tasks.
 Work smart, not hard!
 date_string:   "October 19, 2017"
 categories: cli terminal macosx